 1. Optimize your Google business profile like your life depends on it.

 22,700 views to Mountain House Estate’s Google business profile IN ONE MONTH.

 523 visits to their website from this profile!
 534 even requested directions – Google only tracks the first action (i.e. they could open in Maps, then open the website afterward or call, but I have no proof if they visited the website so I won’t speculate here…but I can say they get between 9,000-18,000 site visitors per month!)

 That’s a lotta photo views!

-You want to see numbers like this, right?
-It takes a lot of work and some outside help, but here are 3 things you can do on your own to boost your Google Business profile right now.
+You want to see your wedding venue get numbers like this, right?
+It takes a lot of work and some outside help, but it’s achievable.

-Studies show that if you have under 100 photos, your profile won’t rank as well.
+Studies show that if you have under 100 photos, your Google business wedding venue profile won’t rank as well.
 If you have 100 images, your website has a better chance of ranking.
 But don’t worry about adding over 100 photos – the graph flattens out after 100!
 Be sure to add pictures of your logo, team members, interior and exterior images.

 You have a cousin, sister, aunt, or best friend, right?
 Have them visit your Google profile and ask at least ten relevant questions.
 Then, wait a few days and go in and answer those questions with relevant keywords.

 Want to see that in action?
 Visit this link, which takes you to Mountain House Estate’s Google Business listing.
 Then check out the Question & Answers section to get some ideas for questions and your replies.